PietropaoloFrisoni/Monte_Carlo_spinfoams/README.md

 - `DATA_SL2CFOAM_FOLDER`: folder with fastwigxj tables where boosters (and possibly vertices) are retrieved/stored

-- `CUTOFF`: the maximum value of bulks spins
+- `CUTOFF`: the maximum value of bulk spins

 - `JB`: value of boundary spins